 A classic Spring Sugar Cookie recipe in the shape of Easter eggs flavored with both vanilla and almond extract.
-The cookies are then decorated with what I like to call my "royal icing hack" and colorful sprinkles.

 This sugar cookie recipe works great all year long.
 You can use any shape cookie cutter you want for the event you're celebrating.